mhmadip/recipe_app/README.md

 # recipe_app
+9 Nov 2023

-First Flutter App for OOP1 to teach variety of OOP topics in flutter.
+First Flutter App for Mobile Apps + OOP1 to teach variety of OOP topics in flutter.

 ## Getting Started